Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 What Is Salary Sacrifice?
-(And Why It’s Different from Regular Pension Contributions)
+(And Why It Is Different from Regular Contributions)

 The Basic Concept

-Salary sacrifice (also called “net pay arrangements”) means you and your employer agree to reduce your gross salary before tax is calculated.
-The reduced amount is paid directly into your pension.
+Salary sacrifice means you and your employer agree to reduce your gross salary before tax is calculated.
+The reduced amount goes directly into your pension.

 Example: